radiantearth/stac-best-practices/best-practices-zarr.md

 ### STAC Object Type

-Zarr stores and n-dimensional arrays can be represented by 2 STAC object types depending on the use case.
+Zarr groups and arrays can be represented by 2 STAC object types depending on the use case.

 #### STAC Item